pimcore/pimcore/doc/23_Installation_and_Upgrade/07_Updating_Pimcore/11_Preparing_for_V11.md

     composer require --no-update pimcore/compatibility-bridge-v10
     ```
     This package provides backward compatibility layer for some Pimcore 10 classes.
-- [Definition Files] Make sure your definition files in `var/classes` are up-to-date and all default values are set correctly by running following migration.
+- [Definition Files] Make sure your definition files in `var/classes` are up-to-date and all default values are set correctly by running following migration:
   ```bash
   bin/console doctrine:migration:exec 'Pimcore\Bundle\CoreBundle\Migrations\Version20230508121105'
   ```